-These energy optimisation capabilities have increased the reliability of the system, as well as prepared the Roatan hybrid power system for a shift to large-scale renewables integration.
-Both have resulted in continued island investments in infrastructure—from new roads to streetlights—as Roatan adopts sustainable energy solutions.
-It is expected that by the end of 2021, more than 20% of the delivered island energy will come from renewable sources.
+The optimisation capabilities enabled by Wärtsilä's energy storage system have increased the reliability of the system, as well as prepared the Roatan hybrid power system for a shift to large-scale renewables integration.

 |What||10 MW/26 MWh energy storage system|

 and 6 MWh of energy storage capacity.

 We greatly appreciate Wärtsilä’s support in arranging fast delivery of this energy storage system.
 Electricity demand continues to increase on the island, and by integrating energy storage to our already efficient engine power plant, we will be better placed to meet this demand and ensure grid stability.

 |Scope||Engineered equipment (EEQ)|